-FREE-HAND DRAWING PRIZES for the HIGHER SCHOOLS OF PHILA-DELPHIA AND VICINITY.
-The Directors of The Pennsylvania Academy of the Fine Arts have established a system of prize awards for original Freehand Drawing by students of the higher schools of the city of Philadelphia and immediate vicinity.
+FREE TUITION SCHOLARSHIP and PRIZES for the HIGHER SCHOOLS OF PHILADELPHIA AND VICINITY.
+(Students graduated by High Schools or Preparatory Schools are ineligible to compete for these awards.)
+The Directors of The Pennsylvania Academy of the Fine Arts have established a Free Tuition Scholarship Competition among the Senior students of the Higher Schools of Philadelphia and vicinity.